google/earthenterprise/earth_enterprise/docker/README.md

 Make sure you have, at least, about 10 GB of free space to create a new GEE Docker image.
 You need slightly more than 8.6 GB of free space to build the Docker build image stages, and another 1.03+ GB to produce a flattened image.
-You can remove the larger build images which contains Docker layer history after creating the flattened one.
+You can remove the larger build images which contain Docker layer history after creating the flattened one.

 To build the two stages of images with layer history, and flattened final